matsawyer/ios-emulator/README.md

+Credit to jkingyens for the base repo (see https://github.com/jkingyens/docker4xcode) minor modifications have been made to suite the needs of my docker client.

 # Docker for iOS Development
 Build and ship iOS apps with standard docker client.
 Just drop a Dockerfile into an XCode project and build+distribute using docker containers.